Japan Activity logo

 Is the Hiroshima Peace Memorial Museum open every day?

 The museum is open most days of the year but usually closes for a few days in late December.
 Opening hours vary slightly depending on the season, so check the official website before your visit.
+The 2026 entry fee is ¥200 for adults — give yourself at least two hours to see everything properly.
 Arriving early in the morning helps you avoid the largest crowds and school groups.
-Give yourself at least two hours to see everything properly.

 A one-day trip to Hiroshima offers a profound journey through history and a celebration of modern human resilience.
 You will leave the city with a deeper understanding of the past and a hopeful outlook for the future.
 Following this structured itinerary ensures you see the most important landmarks while enjoying the local culture and food.
 Hiroshima remains an essential stop for anyone wishing to experience the true heart and soul of modern Japan.